-Marsha Marsh - Registrar Custodian of Records 938 Marina Way South Richmond, CA 94804
+Marsha Marsh - Registrar 938 Marina Way South Richmond, CA 94804

 REMEMBER THAT YOU MUST CANCEL IN WRITING (email notification is not acceptable).
-You do not have the right to cancel by just telephoning the school or by not coming to class.
+You do not have the right to cancel by telephoning the school or by not attending class.

 Tuition Refund Policy